wavefrontHQ/docs/pages/doc/alerts_creating.md

 To disable alert checking for a set of sources during a specific time window you can put them in a [maintenance window](maintenance_windows_managing.html).
 Snoozing alerts disables alert checking for a fixed time window.

-{% include shared/permissions.html entity="alerts and maintenance windows" entitymgmt="Alert" %}
+{% include shared/permissions.html entity="alerts" entitymgmt="Alert" %}

 ## Creating an Alert